How often do most of us buy or sell a home?

 We recognize that everyone with a stake in the real estate market (which is literally everyone, even if you’re not looking to sell your home or buy a new home anytime soon) benefits from more a more efficient, more convenient way to sell and buy houses.
 That’s why our team of real estate thought leaders, visionaries, and entrepreneurs has built the industry’s premier platform that allows sellers and buyers to conduct their entire transaction in one place.

-But conducting the entire transaction on one platform is just the beginning.
+But conducting the entire real estate transaction on one platform is just the beginning.

 At Transactly, we believe that a comprehensive application has to be built on a foundation of collaboration, trust, and transparency—in addition to convenience.
 The platform that becomes the application of choice for everyone involved in a real estate transaction will be the one that understand that the combination of convenience, collaboration, and trust has disrupted major industries.